 Our gut microbiome is disrupted by disordered eating behaviours.
 This can lead to dysbiosis which is an imbalance in gut bacteria.
 This can impact overall health and exacerbate gut issues commonly experienced in eating disorders.

-Gut Disturbances in ED Recovery
+Gut Disturbances in Eating Disorder Recovery and Gut Health

 As individuals move towards recovering from an eating disorder, gut symptoms often emerge.
 This is especially seen during the early stages of re-establishing regular and adequate intake.
 Bloating, gas, diarrhoea, nausea, constipation, acid reflux, and indigestion become common as the body adjusts to a renewed diet.